kultmedia/local-proxy/README.md

 # 🔒 Local HTTPS Proxy

-This simple docker setup allows you access a domain via https which is internally proxied to your localhost at a specific port numer
+This simple docker setup allows you to access a domain via https which is internally proxied to your localhost at a specific port number

 For example, you can access: